Frank Thomas: Appearances in the media

+Broadcasting career

 Thomas appeared as a guest analyst during TBS's coverage of the 2007 MLB playoffs.

-Since 2010, Thomas has continued his work with NBC Sports Chicago by serving as a Studio analyst during their pre-game and post-game Chicago White Sox broadcasts.
-He also is a substitute color analyst for the Chicago White Sox NBC Sports Chicago broadcasts and WGN broadcasts, temporarily filling in for Steve Stone on occasion.
+Since 2010, Thomas has irregularly appeared on NBC Sports Chicago as a studio analyst during their pre-game and post-game Chicago White Sox broadcasts as well as on other sports talk shows on the channel.
+He is also a substitute color analyst for the Chicago White Sox NBC Sports Chicago broadcasts and WGN broadcasts (until the channel ceased broadcasting the White Sox in 2020), filling in for Steve Stone on occasion.

-In 2012, Thomas participated in the Pepsi MAX Field of Dreams game in Columbus, Ohio.
-He batted cleanup and helped the Legends team win the ballgame.

-In 2013, Thomas participated in the Pepsi MAX Field of Dreams game in Rochester, New York.

 In 2014, Thomas joined Fox Sports as a studio analyst for MLB on Fox.
+In April 2023, Fox Sports announced that Thomas was being replaced by Derek Jeter.